MattPM/scglmmr/README.md

 library(scglmmr)
 ```

+## readme updates TO DO:

+add TOC
+add makeContrastsDream
+change the workflow to represent the most up to dat PB workflow
+Add Enrichmentjaccard
+add new single cell models module and gene
+level

 ## Single cell within cluster perturbation response differential expression

 The purpose of this software is to analyze single cell genomics data